Call Me Miss Hamilton

 Author: Carole Boston Weatherford

 Carole Boston Weatherford is the author of numerous award-winning books.
 Her picture book BOX: Henry Brown Mails Himself to Freedom, illustrated by Michele Wood received a Newbery Honor.
 Unspeakable: The Tulsa Race Massacre, illustrated by the late Floyd Cooper, was a National Book Award longlist title, won the Coretta Scott King Award for author and illustrator, and received a Caldecott Honor and a Sibert Honor.
-When she's not traveling or visiting museums, Carole is mining the past for family stories, fading traditions, and forgotten struggles.
+She is dedicated to writing poetry for children and is the 2025 and 2026 Young People’s Poet Laureate.
+When she’s not traveling or visiting museums, Carole is mining the past for family stories, fading traditions, and forgotten struggles.
 She lives in North Carolina.

 Illustrator: Jeffery Boston Weatherford